 The line is blurry and Sebastian Major assists us in fixing our eyesight.

-Intertwining myth and history, exploring its edges Our Fake History draw in readers with episodes such as “Did Robert Johnson sell his soul to the devil.”
+Intertwining myth and history and exploring its edges, Our Fake History draw in listeners with episodes such as “Did Robert Johnson Sell His Soul to the Devil?”

 Lore takes on a critical but often overlooked part of history.